ukgov-equality-hub/smc-son/documentation/Maps.md

 <script src="/path/to/map.js"></script>
 ```

-The file map.js will attempt to load the required before building a map, pre-loading D3 and other associated files will enable maps to render quicker.
+The file map.js will attempt to load the required files before building a map, pre-loading D3 and other associated files will enable maps to render quicker.

 ```
 <script src="/path/to/map-labels.js"></script>